|Name||Linking Protocols||Open Source/Closed Source||Notability||Notes|

-Since the dawn of D-Star, there have been a few reflectors and networks built to support D-Star.
+Since the dawn of D-Star, there have been a few reflectors and networks built to support this digital mode.
 XLX/XRF is the newest edition of reflectors that allows you to spin up your very own D-Star reflector.
-Most all the reflectors like REF, already have servers in place that you can link to and utilize.
+Reflectors like REF and DCS, already have servers in place that you request access to use as an admin.
 XLX/XRF is a piece of software that runs on a Linux server that can be linked to from other D-Star repeaters and hotspots.
 One of the special things about these reflectors is they do not require registration on the D-Star trust system to use them.
-Simply link and start talking.
+Users can simply link and start talking.
 XLX sets itself apart from the other reflectors in the D-Star world because its a ‘multi-mode reflector’ meaning, it has the ability of acting as a DMR reflector and other modes as well.
 By adding another piece of software, AMBED, and hardware vocoder chips, it can act as a transcoding server allowing other modes to talk together.
 More information on the transcoding part HERE .

 Some features include: